Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - url: `string`
-  >the URL to send the request to
+  >The URL to send the request to.

 - method: `string`
-  >the remote procedure to be executed on the other endpoint
+  >The remote procedure to be executed on the other endpoint.

 - params: [`infinity.http.paramArray`](#infinity.http.paramArray_interface), optional
-  >the parameters to be passed to the remote procedure
+  >The parameters to be passed to the remote procedure.

 - version: [`infinity.http.client.version`](#infinity.http.client.version_enum), optional
-  >specifies the version of JSON-RPC to use
+  >Specifies the version of JSON-RPC to use.

 Return type: `object`